arthurdouillard/hugo-website/content/post/efficient-graph-based-segmentation.md

 object proposal used **Selective Search** that itself used **Efficient Graph-Based Segmentation**.

-The reason this segmentation was still very useful almost 10 years later is because the algorithm is fast, while remaining quite efficient.
+The reason this segmentation was still useful almost 10 years later is because the algorithm is fast, while remaining efficient.
-Its goal is to make a segmentation of various objects in an image.
+Its goal is to segment the objects in an image.

 # A Graph-Based Algorithm